MichaelDBA/pg_alert/README.md

 <br /><br />
 **smtp** designates to use the python email delivery protocol, **smtplib** – Simple Mail Transfer Protocol client.
 <br /><br />
-It may be necessary to edit **/etc/ssmtp/ssmtp.conf** to get mail to work properly.
+With default mail method, it may be necessary to edit **/etc/ssmtp/ssmtp.conf** and **/etc/ssmtp/revaliases** to get mail to work properly.
+To set the from clause properly, you may need to modify **/etc/passwd** to specify a default email address for the sendmail linux user.